microsoft/GraphEngine/doc/TSL/tsl-basics.md

 * Its _Request_ can be: _void_ or a user-defined struct.
 * Its _Response_ MUST be _void_.

-If the protocol is a HTTP protocol:
+If the protocol is an HTTP protocol:

 * Its _Request_ can be: void, a user-defined struct, or _Stream_.
 * Its _Response_ can be: void, a user-defined struct, or _Stream_.